 The QAnon conspiracy picked up where Pizzagate left off, alleging that the liberal elite's pedophile ring extends way beyond one restaurant and that it is only a matter of time before Trump arrests Podesta, Clinton, and other Democratic power brokers for their crimes.
 All of this was fueled by an anonymous internet poster dubbed Q, who claims to be a government insider.

 In Pizza We Trust

-While pizza’s conspiratorial links to pedophilia are relatively new, the slogan “In Pizza We Trust” whirled around for decades.
-For example, here’s a 1986 coupon from a pizza parlor in California:
+While pizza's conspiratorial links to pedophilia are relatively new, the marketing slogan "In Pizza We Trust" had whirled around for decades.
+For example, here's a 1986 coupon from a pizza parlor in California: